evansmwenda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - changes ownership of hello to betty 4-empty - creates empty file named hello
-5-execute - add execute permission to hello
+5-execute - add execute permission to hello 6-multiple_permissions - adds x to owner, group, read to others